 It is important to note that when discussing ‘boring’ sentences – I would never use a student’s writing as an example.
 Any writing in my eyes is worth applause, especially in the early years, so I was always conscious of this fact and would always just create some boring sentence examples to use.

 That’s the beauty of this [FREE] download, it includes 60 flash cards that have examples of boring sentences.

-The title of this resource is ‘Dressing Up a Sentence’, discuss with your students why this resource is called this.
+The title of this resource is ‘Dressing Up a Sentence’.
+You might first like to discuss with your students why this resource is called this.

-What does ‘dressing up’ mean, brainstorm and write down what the students say.
+What does ‘dressing up’ mean?
+Brainstorm as a class and write down what the students say.
 You may have to steer them in the right direction, that dressing up is when you make the effort to look nice and presentable, adding accessories to an outfit, etc.

 Whole Class Activity Idea